Luc Alphand: Auto racing

 He retired from competitive skiing in 1997 and started a career in auto racing.
 First in the Nissan Micra Stars Cup (1997–1998), then in the European Le Mans Series (2001), the FIA GT Championship (2002), and the Lamborghini Supertrophy (2002).
 He won the 2006 Dakar Rally, in which he had finished runner-up a year earlier.
 With this victory, he was the first ex-skier to win the Paris-Dakar.
 He recently purchased two Corvette race cars from Pratt & Miller for use in the Le Mans Series and 24 Hours of Le Mans.

 Alphand suffered severe back injuries in an accident on the Rand'Auvergne all-terrain motorcycle race on 27 June 2009.
-In November 2010 he retired from competitive auto racing due to health reasons.
+In November 2010 he retired from competitive auto racing for health reasons.

+From 2021 to 2022, he was the sporting director for the Silk Way Rally.
+He departed the position following the Russian invasion of Ukraine.
+Alphand became the Extreme E team principal for Veloce Racing in late 2022.